reachlocal/liger/tutorials/3-liger-app-tutorial.md

-# Step 3 Writing a Liger app
+# Step 3 Writing a LigerMobile app

-We have created a great tutorial where we go through building an HTML Liger app step by step.
+We have created a great tutorial where we go through building an HTML LigerMobile app step by step.
 You will start out with a skeleton app and then piece by piece build it into a fully functioning app.
-Make sure you have set up your Liger development environment and then head over to the [Liger app tutorial]().
+Make sure you have set up your LigerMobile development environment and then head over to the [LigerMobile app tutorial]().
 The [readme.md]() is a step by step guide and by git cloning the repo you have all the code for all the steps.